elenliivapuu/darkside-lab/README.md

 ## Admin view

-To access the unfinished admin page, navigate to `/admin`, but include the following in the URL: `?adminKey=YmVwaXNiZXN0` to simulate a login token.
-Otherwise, no data will be loaded.
+To access the unfinished admin page, navigate to `/admin`, probably have to `/login` first or create admin account under `/register`